 The following guidelines reference three audiences:

-- Mission-critical: Referring to the mission of the Commonwealth Campus Web project to “attract, impress, and engage students,” this audience is made up of prospective students, current students, and their families.
+- Mission-critical: Referring to the mission of the Commonwealth Campus Web project to “attract, impress, and engage students,” this audience comprises prospective students, current students, and their families.

 - Internal: This audience refers to employees of the campus (faculty and staff).